Grosseto: Alberese

-Alberese, located 20 km south-east of the capital, is the heart of the Natural Park of Maremma.
+Alberese, small town located less of 20 km south-east of the urban area, included in the Maremma Regional Park.
 The name is also extended to the surrounding rural areas which go from the first foothills of the hinterland hills to the sea through the northern slopes of the Uccellina Mountains.

 Batignano

-Of uncertain origins, Batignano developed in the Medieval period, around the castle which controlled the outlet of the road towards Siena on the plain of Grosseto and some lead and silver mines.
+Batignano developed in the Medieval period, around the castle which controlled the outlet of the road towards Siena on the plain of Grosseto and some lead and silver mines.
 It was a feud of the Aldobrandeschi and in 1213 belonged to Manto da Grosseto.
-In the 14th century, it then passed under the dominion of Siena, hosting many immigrants from Corsica, and so in the Grand Duchy of Tuscany.
 In 1738 it was reunited with the comune of Grosseto.

 Braccagni

-Once being simply an appendix of Montepescali, Braccagni is seen today more independently as it is believed to be the nodal point of the economy of the area.
-The railway station, the Aurelia, many activities which have developed in the last few years, new habitations, these have all created its new identity as a modern town, in continuous evolution.
+Braccagni is a residential area, born as the railway station of Montepescali, situated north of the city.
+It hosts the Grosseto Exhibition Center.

 Istia d'Ombrone

-Istia d'Ombrone is a town situated about 3 km east of the capital.
-The center of Istia emerged as a fortified settlement along the valley of the river Ombrone and it was owned by the bishops of Roselle since 862.
+Istia d'Ombrone is a town situated about 3 km east of the urban limit of the city.
+Istia emerged as a fortified settlement along the Ombrone Valley and it was owned by the bishops of Roselle since 862.
+Now is also considered as a residential area.

 Marina di Grosseto

-Marina di Grosseto is a famous tourist destination located 12 km from Grosseto; it is an important seaside resort in Maremma.
+Marina di Grosseto is a famous tourist destination located 12 km from the city center; it is an important seaside resort.
 Once a fishing village, it is known for its hilly hinterland, rich in macchia and wide beaches overlooking the Tyrrhenian Sea, with a vast pine forest that extends from Punta Ala to Alberese.

 Montepescali

 Montepescali is a small town of medieval origins.
-The site, from which the scenic panorama of the coastal strip and the Tuscan Archipelago up to Corsica can be seen, is also known as "Terrace or balcony of the Maremma".
+The site, from which the scenic panorama of the coastal strip and the Tuscan Archipelago up to Corsica can be seen, is also known as "Balcony of the Maremma".

 Principina a Mare

-Principina a Mare is a seaside resort.
-The center, sparsely populated land in winter, consists primarily of houses of holidaymakers, hotels, high class and a camp category average.
-However, the location is quite popular due to its proximity to the mouth of the river Ombrone and the Natural Park of Maremma.
+Principina a Mare is a seaside resort located south of Marina di Grosseto.
+The settlement, sparsely populated land in winter, consists primarily of houses of holidaymakers, hotels, high class and a camp category average.
+However, the location is quite popular due to its proximity to the mouth of the Ombrone River and the Maremma Regional Park.

 Principina Terra

-The village of Principina Terra is located south-west of the capital city, almost halfway between the city center and the seaside resorts of Marina di Grosseto and Principina a Mare.
-The area surrounding the village was washed from the shores of ancient Lake Prile.
+Principina Terra is located west of the urban area, almost halfway between the city center and the seaside resorts of Marina di Grosseto and Principina a Mare.

 Rispescia

-Rispescia is a modern residential area, located about 10 km south-east of the capital, near the Natural Park of Maremma and the frazione of Alberese.
+Rispescia is a modern residential area, located south-east of the capital, near the frazione of Alberese.